 Perhaps, a more interesting direction to pursue is the following.
 One of our main observations was that the Legendrian cohomology DG-algebra of $\Lambda$ admits a certain natural augmentation $\epsilon : LCA^*(\Lambda) \to \mathrm{k}$ such that is quasi-isomorphic to a finite-dimensional associative algebra $A$, whose Hochschild complex is isomorphic to that of $LCA^*(\Lambda)$ by an $A_\infty$-version of Koszul duality.

-One could contemplate on generalizing this construction to an arbitrary Legendrian link $\Lambda$ whose $LCA^*(\Lambda)$ admits an augmentation $\epsilon$.
+One could contemplate generalizing this construction to an arbitrary Legendrian link $\Lambda$ whose $LCA^*(\Lambda)$ admits an augmentation $\epsilon$.
 In general, one cannot expect to have the connectedness and the finiteness conditions required in Thm.~(\ref{dgkoszul}).
 Furthermore, in general, $LCA^*(\Lambda)$ is not graded over $\f{Z}$ but over $\f{Z}/N$ for some $N > 0$.
-These pose important restrictions, analogous to simply-connectedness assumption that appears in the classical story discussed in the introduction.
+These pose important restrictions, analogous to the assumption of simply connectedness that appears in the classical story discussed in the introduction.
 One could partially extend Koszul duality to these more general situations if one takes completions with respect to the augmentation ideal.